basarat/typescript-book/docs/jsx/tsx.md

 * Use files with the extension `.tsx` (instead of `.ts`).
 * Use `"jsx" : "react"` in your `tsconfig.json`'s `compilerOptions`.
-* Install the definitions for JSX and React into your project : (`tsd install react --save --resolve`).
+* Install the definitions for JSX and React into your project : (`typings install react --save` && `typings install react-dom --save`).
 * Import react into your `.tsx` files (`import * as React from "react"`).

 ## HTML Tags vs. Components